Morecambe F.C.: 2007–2022: Football League, including promotion to League One

-In June 2021, the club announced that former Motherwell manager Stephen Robinson would take over as manager for the club's first season in League One.
-Their first game in League One was a 2–2 draw at Ipswich Town.
-Among the season's highlights, the club once again reached the third round of the FA Cup, and again faced a London-based Premier League side, this time Tottenham Hotspur; after scoring the first goal, Morecambe were ultimately undone in the last 15 minutes by goals from Harry Kane, Lucas Moura, and Harry Winks and fell 3–1 at Tottenham Hotspur Stadium.

-However, with 32 games played in the season, Robinson left to take over at Scottish club St Mirren.
-Goalkeeping coach Barry Roche served a game as caretaker manager before Adams returned as manager on a deal lasting until June 2023.
-Despite the club flirting with relegation, Adams once again managed to lead them out of the drop zone, with the Shrimps finishing 19th and securing League One status for a second consecutive season.
+In June 2021, the club announced former Motherwell manager Stephen Robinson as manager for the club's first season in League One.
+Their first game was a 2–2 draw at Ipswich Town.
+The club again reached the FA Cup third round, playing another London-based Premier League side, Tottenham Hotspur.
+After scoring the first goal, Morecambe were undone by late goals from Harry Kane, Lucas Moura and Harry Winks to lose 3–1 at Tottenham Hotspur Stadium.
+After 32 games, Robinson left to take over at Scottish club St Mirren.
+Adams returned as manager, and, despite the club flirting with relegation, led them out of the drop zone to finish 19th and retain League One status for a second season.